-You may want to explore Medicare Supplement plans in New Jersey for 2018 if you are one of the approximately 1.5 million seniors enrolled in Medicare Part A and Part B. Medicare Supplement plans cover many expenses that Original Medicare does not pay, including deductibles, coinsurance, co-pays and excess charges.
+You may want to explore the best Medicare Supplement plans in New Jersey if you are one of the approximately 1.5 million seniors enrolled in Medicare Part A and Part B. Medicare Supplement plans cover many expenses that Original Medicare does not pay, including deductibles, coinsurance, co-pays, and excess charges.

 If you’re having trouble comparing Medicare Supplement plans in New Jersey, we can help.
 Use our quote box on this page simply give us a call.